katkaypettitt/kaggle-titanic/README.md

 A Random Forest Classifier was trained using a part of the train dataset.
 The model was initially evaluated using its accuracy and AUC (Area under the ROC Curve) scores.
 It was then hyper-tuned via matplotlib and sklearn.
 Seaborn was also used throughout the analysis to visualise the data.

+Please note that due to the high randomness of the Titanic incident, this code was run a multitude of times to find the best parameters.
+This is why the code does not necessarily reflect what was selected for the final model.

 The following files are included in this repo:

 * `kaggle-titanic.ipynb`: the code